 While carrying out research, we learned from Dr. Rachel Barrack that the two ingredients contained in Polysporin (Bacitracin and Polymyxin B) have been deemed safe for animals.

 At first, it seems like it gets the “safe” vote, but unfortunately, it’s not that straightforward.

-For some dogs, Polysporin will not produce an allergic reaction, and they will be able to reap the intended rewards, but for others, it could make their wound worse and cause a reaction.
+For some dogs, Polysporin will not produce an allergic reaction, and they will be able to reap the intended rewards, but for others, it could worsen their wound and cause a reaction.

 Still, many vets do approve the use of Polysporin when in small amounts, for very minor wounds or scrapes, and only in areas that the dog will not be able to lick.

-In cases like this, Polysporin will likely be fine to use, providing your dog doesn’t have their own personal intolerance to the ointment.
+In cases like this, Polysporin will likely be fine to use, providing your dog doesn’t have an intolerance to the ointment.

 It’s always best to patch-test any ointment you intend to use on your dog first in an area away from their face, this will allow you to check if the ointment causes any redness, irritation, inflammation, or discomfort.